outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

     	- methionine, the methyl group donor in DNA methylation, is related to cancer growth in a number of studies

+    - inhibit Cancer Cell Migration
+		- inhibit histone deacetylase activity
+		- increase histone acetyltransferase activity
+		- reduce expression of the transcription factor ZEB1
+		- increase expression of E-cadherin
+		- increase expression of miR-203
+		- reduce activation of sodium hydrogen isoform 1 exchanger (NHE1)
+		- target β catenin and reduce the levels of MMP2 and MMP9
+		- reduce activation of prostaglandin E2
+		- suppress vimentin expression
+		- inhibit Wnt signaling
+		- modulate β1 integrin signaling

 	- inhibit angiogenesis
+		- mechanisms
+			- Decreased migration of endothelial cells
+			- Flt1 (VEGFR1) upregulation
+				- (VEGFR1 upregulation may act as a negative regulator of VEGFA that is upheld by this receptor with low protein kinase activity and therefore VGEFA is unable to bind to KDR [VEGFR2] with much higher kinase activity).
+158
+			- VEGF downregulation
 		- https://en.wikipedia.org/wiki/Angiogenesis_inhibitor (angiogenesis is formation of new blood vessels which can feed tumors)
 		- methionine is required for angiogenesis
 		- Some common components of human diets also act as mild angiogenesis inhibitors and have therefore been proposed for angioprevention, the prevention of metastasis through the inhibition of angiogenesis.
 In particular, the following foods contain significant inhibitors and have been suggested as part of a healthy diet for this and other benefits: